KyriakosPsa/Neural-Networks-Adversarial-Examples/README.md

 # Project Description

+This work is one of a series of three distinct repositories that collectively constitute the coursework focused on Neural Networks for the Μ124 - Machine Learning course at the National and Kapodistrian University of Athens (NKUA) during the Fall 2022 semester.
+The other two repos deal with [Activation functions & gradient analysis](https://github.com/KyriakosPsa/ActFunc-GradientAnalysis) and [Emotion-recognition using a Convolutional Neural Network (CNN)](https://github.com/mdarm/machine-learning-coursework).

 This Jupyter notebook contains code to solve different tasks related to building, training and creating adversarial examples for classification models on the MNIST and CIFAR10 datasets.

 Specifically: